 - Duck and Chicken

-That’s a lot to see in a city, but then again we’re talking about Poland.
+That’s a lot of places to see in warsaw, but then again we’re talking about Poland.
 Every place is worth exploring.
 Of course, you also need somewhere to stay, and I recommend Chill Out Hostel to get you relaxed for the night.
 It’s a great place in Poznanska that can get you rested enough for the next day of adventure!